corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/component-topology.md

 In this document you will find:

-* What makes up a node
+* What makes up a node.
-* Node communication protocols
+* Node communication protocols.
-* An example of typical node deployment architecture
+* An example of typical node deployment architecture.

 ## What makes up a node?